nickjwhite/diogenes/README.md

 ### Step 3

-The next step is to download the LSJ Greek lexicon and the L-S Latin lexica, which were originally digitized by the Perseus project and have subsequently been corrected by the Logeion project.
+The next step is to download the LSJ Greek lexicon and the L-S Latin lexicon, which were originally digitized by the Perseus project and have subsequently been corrected by the Logeion project.
 To get the lexica from Logeion, run: